SW-Retail/rest-api/README.md

 print_r($api->putArticle($data));
 ```

-## Get a list of all the warehouses in the system
+## Get a list of all warehouses in the system
 ```
 print_r($api->getWarehouses());
 ```